eswanth2005/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#  EX01:Mean and variance of a discrete  distribution
+## DATE :

 # Aim :